ArduPilot/ArduRemoteID/BUILDING.md

  - cd RemoteIDModule
  - make upload

-If board does not flash, hold-down BOOT pushbutton on pcb while pressing RESET pushbutton briefly [to force it into bootloader mode] and retry. done, ESP32-S3 is now running and emitting test/demo remote-id bluetooth
+If the board does not flash, hold-down the BOOT pushbutton on the PCB while pressing the RESET pushbutton briefly [to force it into bootloader mode] and retry.
+The ESP32-S3 is now running and emitting test/demo remote-id bluetooth

+If you get an error about missing serial support from python, install it with `python -m pip install pyserial`.

 ## Building with the Arduino GUI